 Attending periodic dental exams and cleanings is an important part of looking after your oral health.
-Typically, dentists recommend coming in for such an appointment at least twice a year; however, if you’re dealing with more serious dental issues like gum disease or require a root canal, you may be asked to stop by more frequently.
+Typically, dentists recommend coming in for such an appointment at least twice a year; however, if you’re dealing with more serious dental issues like gum disease, you may be asked to stop by more frequently.

-Having your teeth professionally cleaned will help maintain and boost the health of your teeth and gums because they can remove plaque and tartar that we may not be able to detect or reach with our toothbrushes.
+Having your teeth professionally cleaned will help maintain and boost the health of your smile and gums.
+Our team will remove plaque and tartar that you may not have been able to detect or reach with a toothbrush.

 If you’re eager to learn more about receiving dental cleanings near you, contact our local dental clinic today.
 Our staff members will be happy to answer any questions that you have.